Author: Emma Monger - MIPS Claims Specialist

 - Leaking at the site

-- Alteration of the flow rate or the alarming of an infusion pump
+- Changes in flow rate or infusion pump alarms

-- not making multiple attempts to insert a cannula into the same site
+- Avoiding multiple insertion attempts at the same site

-- not applying pressure to the site e.g. compression with a bandage
+- Not applying pressure to the site (avoiding compression bandages)

 Disclaimer: